 3.5.
 Registrar’s Duty to Investigate and Act upon Reports of Abuse.
 Registrar shall comply with the requirements set forth in the Registrar Accreditation Agreement related to receipt, investigation, and response to reports of abuse involving Registered Names including, without limitation, the requirements set forth in the Whois Accuracy Program Specification of that agreement.

+3.6.
+Registrar Requirements for Uniform Rapid Suspension.
+Subject to the Registry Policies the Registrar must:

+(a) Ensure that a domain name that has been suspended as a result of a final decision of a Uniform Rapid Suspension complaint remains registered to the person who was the Registrant at the time of suspension;

+(b) Accept and process payments for the renewal of a domain name by a URS Complainant in such cases where the URS Complainant has prevailed in relation to that domain name; and

+(c) Not allow a URS Complainant who prevailed in relation to that domain name to renew that domain name for longer than 1 year.